kidjp85/react-id-swiper/README.md

 DEMO
 ====

-You can see DEMO with example code [HERE](http://kidjp85.github.io/react-id-swiper/)
+You can see the demo with example code [HERE](http://kidjp85.github.io/react-id-swiper/)

 ## Installation
 By npm